-Part A Part B Total

-• 2 Questions from each Each question carries 9 marks.

-module.
-Two questions will be given from each

-• Total of 8 Questions, each module, out of which 1 question should be 60
+Part A Part B Total • 2 Questions from each Each question carries 9 marks. module.
+Two questions will be given from each module, out • Total of 8 Questions, each of which 1 question should be answered. carrying 3 marks Each question can have a maximum of 3 sub 60 divisions.
+(8x3 =24marks) (4x9 = 36 marks)

-carrying 3 marks answered.

-Each question can have a maximum

-(8x3 =24marks) of 3 sub divisions.

-(old 2 marks) (4x9 = 36 marks)

-Course Outcome CO1 Introduce the functional organization of human body and understand the structure and functions of skeletal system K2 CO2 Understand the structure and functions of nervous system.
-K2 CO3 Identify the components of blood and physiology of cardiovascular and respiratory systems К3 CO4 Interpret the structure and functions of muscular, urinary systems and digestive system. К3
+Course Outcome CO1 Introduce the functional organization of human body and understand the structure and functions of skeletal system K2 CO2 CO2 Understand the structure and functions of nervous system.
+CO3 Identify the components of blood and physiology of cardiovascular and respiratory systems К3 CO4 Interpret the structure and functions of muscular, urinary systems and digestive system. К3